aerleon/aerleon/docs/user/lib_getting_started.md

 ## Setup
 > **_NOTE:_**  This tutorial assumes you are working on a Linux operating system and have completed the installation instructions

-You will want to make a temporary directory with the following folder structure.
+You will want to make a temporary directory with the following structure.
 ```bash
 .
 ├── def